 Workers’ Compensation Benefits for Broken Bones

 If you have suffered a fracture in a workplace accident, immediately report the injury to your supervisor or employer.
 You may be entitled to medical and wage loss benefits.
 Contact a Chicago worker compensation lawyer to know your legal rights.
-Call Willens Injury Law Offices at (312) 957-4166 for a free consultation.
+Call Willens & Baez at (312) 957-4166 for a free consultation.